Students at Granger Junior High are learning about computers

 “Our goal is to ignite student interest in STEM through

-afterschool programs,” said Lomeli, who’s part of SDCOE’s Extended Learning
+afterschool programs,” said Lomeli, who’s part of SDCOE’s Expanded Learning

 Extended learning works with about 600 programs before and